 I spent two rainy days in Boston, my final big city with Sunshine, my school bus.
 I parked just south of Boston and took the metro into the city, a pretty easy ride.
 I walked around the Freedom Trail for a while, had some Indian food for lunch at Faneuil Hall, and played chess at the public tables.
 A 13 year old kid beat me.
 He was a very good player.
 I played quite a bit of chess this year in the buss too.

-Art Deco.
-But the Mapparium was really amazing, a 3 story glass globe with an interesting concept; you are viewing the map from the inside out, standing in the middle, as if at the core of the earth, looking at the stained glass continents with some of the weirdest acoustics I've ever heard.
-I absolutely recommend seeing it.
+My favorite place in Boston was actually on my way out of the city on my first day.
+It was the Mapparium at the Mary Baker Eddy Library.
+The Library itself is breathtaking, beautiful Art Deco architecture The Mapparium is in the Library, It's a 3 story glass globe with an interesting concept; you are viewing the globe from the inside out, standing in the middle, as if at the core of the earth, looking at the stained glass continents with some of the strangest acoustics created when you speak.
+I absolutely recommend everyone who goes to Boston to see it.
 Photos are not allowed so check it out here.